getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/koa.md

 Sentry.init({
   dsn: "___PUBLIC_DSN___",
-  tracesSampleRate: 1.0, // Be sure to adjust this to your needs });
+  tracesSampleRate: 1.0 // Be sure to lower this in production });

 // not mandatory, but adding domains do help a lot with breadcrumbs